stendahls/ga-device-deep/README.md

 ### EXAMPLE:

-Point a device at http://stendahls.github.io/ga-device-deep/ to see the script detect the device and report the dimensions it would then use in Google analytics.
+Point a device at http://stendahls.github.io/ga-device-deep/ to see the script detect the device and report the dimensions it would could then be sent to Google analytics.
 For repeat viewings, add `?debug` to the URL, or the cookie will skip the detection.

 ### WHAT IT IS: